About

 Do you admit transfer students?

-Yes, to the MTS and the M.Div. degree programs.
+Yes, we welcome transfer students to join our community whether they are transferring for location, program, school closure or another reason.
+Transfer students can apply to the M.T.S and the M.Div. degree programs.
 Prospective transfer students should complete the regular degree application, as well as submit a letter stating the reasons for transferring and provide a letter of good standing from the president or dean of the theological school from which transfer is being made.
-The number of hours transferred may not exceed 12 for MTS or 24 for M.Div.

 Do I send my transcript to the Divinity School?

-NO, do NOT send it to the Divinity School.
-Send transcripts to VU's Center for Data Management.
+No. Please do NOT send transcripts directly to the Divinity School.
+Send transcripts to Vanderbilt University's Center for Data Management.
 Some institutions provide secure electronic delivery of transcripts.
 These submissions may be made to cdm@vanderbilt.edu.

 Transcripts sent via the postal service should be addressed as follows: